 The first thing Kyle and I did was to head to a newly-created Velvet Room in the dungeon to create some new personas.
 We made an Urvashi, an ice Persona and Hindu Apsara, for Nanjo; and a Phaleg for Mark, a demon from the Arbatel of Magic, though he couldn’t equip it quite yet.
-Kyle and I were then nearly murdered by human-headed bird demons before we could reach the save point, which would have set us back a ways, but we thankfully clawed our way out alive.
+Kyle and I were then nearly mauled to death by human-headed bird demons before we could reach the save point, which would have set us back a ways, but we thankfully clawed our way out alive.

 The demons in the school were an… interesting sort, including ghostly basketball players and toilet ghosts.
-It quickly became our mode to have Mark flirt with the toilet ghosts, not necessarily because it worked, but because it was funny.
+It quickly became our habit to have Mark flirt with the toilet ghosts, not necessarily because it worked, but because it was funny.
 We’re professionals.

 Part way through the dungeon, we finally filled the gap in our party by running into Reiji, who had been teleported here by Kandori but was rescued from the void by a girl in white, presumably the one from the start of the game.
 Maki asked if this might be “Mai,” but didn’t elaborate.
 Now that he had joined the party, Reiji proved incredibly useful.
-His talk options were great for demons and his Death element Personas were often unique to him.
+His talk options were great for demons and his Death arcana Personas were often unique to him.
 Unfortunately, his melee attack were powerful but incredibly low-ranged unarmed attacks.
 His starting Persona, Bres, was a Celtic fey who proved fairly powerful for a starter.

 After the battle the school was returned to normal, and Yosuke appeared to introduce us to a fellow classmate who was investigating the two worlds.
 It turned out that this was a social reject named Tsutomu, who the party recognized as “Devil-Boy,” an occultist from their world with a very different personality.
-Tsutomu showed us a strange black door that had appeared in the school library, and told us that we’d have to do something about Kandori to set things right, and that Philemon had given him those orders at the Alaya Shrine.
+Tsutomu showed us a strange black door that had appeared in the school library, then told us that we’d have to do something about Kandori to set things right, and then finally said that Philemon had given him those orders at the Alaya Shrine.
 Maki decided we should search their first, and Yosuke gave us a request to look for Chisato while we were out.

 Finally, we went to where we were supposed to go: the Alaya Shrine.
 There, Philemon approached us as a butterfly and told us to find the “Expel Mirror” to help deal with the demon in the subway.
 Nanjo mentioned he had heard of the mirror, and Kyle and I felt we had too, but we weren’t able to remember where and only found it by trawling the town a second time.
 We eventually stole it from the historical society.
 The girl in white (whom Maki called “Mai” a second time) appeared in a vision and told us not to do it, but we stole it anyways, because we’re the heroes.

 One thing I should mention before I forget it entirely is this game’s way of giving you treasure.
-Most treasure in the game comes from enemies, but occasionally you’ll find some loose boxes in an isometric screen.
-These boxes are packed with treasure and also traps, which can drop your health as low as 1, some of them dropping it directly to 1.
-There are no wandering monsters in the treasure rooms, so the question becomes: why?
-There’s nothing stopping you from opening every box in the room and then healing everyone, so why are some rooms trapped with multiple “HP to 1” traps?
-The cost of healing is hardly prohibitive at this point of the game.
+Most treasure in the game comes from enemies, but occasionally, if you visit a room in a dungeon, you’ll find some loose boxes in an isometric screen.
+These boxes are packed with treasure or sometimes traps, which can drop your health as low as 1, some of them dropping it directly to 1.
+There are no wandering monsters in the treasure rooms, so the question becomes: why bother with so many traps?
+You could make an argument for putting one trap in a room, sure, but there’s nothing stopping you from opening every box in the room and then healing everyone, so why are some rooms trapped with multiple “set HP to 1” traps?
+Besides, the cost of healing is hardly prohibitive at this point of the game.
 My best theory is that the chests were supposed to be scattered about the maze at some point (there are a lot of conspicuous dead ends) but were ultimately consolidated to the treasure rooms… only for their contents to never be changed.

 Through the final door, we located Chisato, who had strange moles growing on her face.
-She explained that “an angel in black” (Aki) lent her a wish-granting mirror, but every time she made a wish she gained another blister.
+She explained that “an angel in black” (Aki) lent her a wish-granting mirror, but every time she made a wish she gained another blister or mark.
 Curiously, she used the same magic phrase Aki did, “Erusaer Tsymmom,” which will turn out to be odd in the end, considering it should have no meaning to her.

 Chisato was jealous of Maki and was trying to undermine her in some strange way through her actions as the Harem Queen.
 Nanjo tried to point out that, since Chisato was from his universe, she wasn’t even targeting the right Maki, but she didn’t care.
 As everyone insulted her paintings, she wished the party out of the dungeon and we were forced to walk allllllll the way back to the back with no changes, as though we hadn’t spent enough time in there to begin with.
-We upgraded everyone’s weapons and some of the armour out of spite (considering we might have gotten new upgrades after clearing the dungeon) and got Reiji a new Lilim persona and eyed another one for when he reached level 29.
+We upgraded everyone’s weapons and some of the armour out of spite (considering we might have gotten new upgrades after clearing the dungeon) and got Reiji a new Lilim persona and eyed another one for when he reached Persona Level 29.

 Once we finally got into place, Chisato threatened to turn us all to stone if Sorrow didn’t vouch for the quality of her painting.
-This was a bit of an obnoxious moral choice since we weren’t actually able to see the quality of the paintings, but I suppose that’s exactly how the devs wanted it.
+This was a bit of an obnoxious moral choice, since we weren’t actually able to see the quality of the paintings, but I suppose that’s exactly how the devs wanted it.
 Thankfully, we were interrupted by Aki, who made Chisato a bargain: just kill the party and she’ll fix Chisato’s blisters at the same time.

 Since everyone but Sorrow and Maki had been petrified at this point, it was just the two of them against the Queen, who fought us with a face on the back of her head, invoking the idea of a futakuchi-onna.
 You know, that demon that Mawile is based on?
 Despite being short-handed, this fight was a joke.
 Excusing a successful instant kill spell that hit Sorrow, the Harem Queen could only do single-digit damage, prompting one of us to say: “I seriously feel like… we really are beating on a teenaged girl here.”

 After the fight, Aki said that Chisato was a guinea pig, though I can’t imagine for what or why, even writing from the end of both storylines.
 Yosuke showed up for no reason said he stilled loved Chisato, breaking the mirror and curing her?
 Fuck, I don’t know.
 Arbitrary happy ending for everyone!
-Okay, Yosuke teleporting in to confront his girlfriend/the harem queen does make sense in the end-game, grand sense of things sort of way, but that doesn’t make it any less “boyfriend ex machina” now.
+As it happens, Yosuke teleporting in to confront his girlfriend/the harem queen does make sense in the end-game, grand sense of things sort of way, but that doesn’t make it any less “boyfriend ex machina” now.